-In today’s business environment, where data is a commodity and we work within such data-heavy programs, managing that data is more important than ever.
+In today’s business environment, where data is a commodity.
+We work within such data-heavy programs, managing that data is more important than ever.
 Further, user experience (UX) is almost more important than the features the tool has.
-Your team’s ability to navigate the software easily and quickly is key as everyone is either on the move, extremely busy, or both and they can not be dragged down by slow or difficult to use tools.
+Your team’s ability to navigate the software easily and quickly is key.
+As everyone is either on the move, extremely busy, or both and they can not be dragged down by slow or difficult to use tools.

 What’s Included in a Good B2B CRM Tool?